-RP-2014 Blue Collar Mortality Table projected generationally using scale MP-2018.
-Projections to the valuation date represent current mortality and projections using scale MP-2018 beyond the valuation date represent future mortality improvement.
+RP-2014 Blue Collar Mortality Table for males and females with the 2006 base rates projected generationally from 2006 using scale MP-2018.
+Projections from 2006 to the valuation date represent current mortality and projections beyond the valuation date represent future mortality improvement.